pantakan21/Personal-Website/README.md

 # Personal Website

-This project is a full-stack Todo List application, showcasing my skills in both frontend and backend development.
-It includes complete CRUD functionality (Create, Read, Update, Delete) for managing tasks, built with a modern tech stack.
+This project is a fully designed and developed personal portfolio website, built to showcase my skills, projects, and experience in frontend development.
+It demonstrates my expertise in modern web technologies and user-friendly, responsive design.